openqasm/openqasm/source/language/openpulse.rst

     kernel drag(complex[size] amp, length duration, length sigma, float[size] beta) -> envelope;
     kernel constant(complex[size] amp, length duration) -> envelope;

-Names of inputs are included to add clarity on what each argument represents.

 Carriers
 ~~~~~~~~

-Carriers are parametric functions represented by :math:`Ae^{i(2*\pi*\imag*freq*t+\phi)}`, where ``A``
+Carriers represent stateful carrier signals in hardware such as those used to implement the <Virtual Z-gate `https://arxiv.org/abs/1612.00858`>_.
+The standard carrier has the form :math:`Ae^{i(2*\pi*\imag*freq(t_i)*\Delta t +\phi(t_i) + \phi(t_{i-1})}`,
-is the amplitude, `freq` is the frequency and `phi` is the phase.
-Carriers are declared by calling
+where :math:`A` is the amplitude, :math:`freq(t_i)` and :math:`\phi(t_i)` are the carrier's instantaneous frequency and
+relative phase respectively, and :math:`phi(t_{i-1})` is the carrier's accumulated phase which stores the history of the carrier.
-an exponential kernel function ``kernel exp(complex[size] amp, float[size] freq, angle[size] phase)``.
+Carriers are declared by calling an exponential kernel function
+``kernel exp(complex[size] amp, float[size] freq, angle[size] phase) -> carrier``.

 .. code-block:: c

     carrier carr = exp(0.5+0.5I, 5e9, pi);

-The carrier parameters accessed by ``carrier.amp``, ``carrier.freq`` and ``carrier.phase``.
-Standard
+The instantaneous carrier parameters may be accessed with the ``carrier.amp``, ``carrier.freq`` and ``carrier.phase``
-operations apply to these fields--for instance, to increment the phase one can do ``carrier.phase += pi;``.
+accessors.
+Standard OpenQASM assignment and arithmetic operations apply to these fields--for instance,
+to increment the phase one may apply ``carrier.phase += pi;``.
+However, in contrast to the circuit model

-Carriers are local to individual ``defcal`` blocks.
-Phase aggregation will be tracked by the target's
-compiler.
-This could be done by deconstructing signals on each ``txchannel``, identifying each carrier
-declaration and writing a pass to aggregate phase on each of those carriers.
+care must be taken to the global time :math:`t_i` this phase increment will take place as a carrier may
+be shared across many channels which operate in parallel in time.
+Updates to carriers take place at the
+greatest time of all channels within the current scope.
+This enables reasoning about the absolute accumulated
+phase of the carrier and how this impacts pulses that are emitted on different channels with a shared carrier.
+See the :ref:`Timing` example below for more detail on this behaviour.

+It is the responsibility of the compiler to identify operations which affect the carrier state, and the
+relative timing at which the update takes place with respect to the target channel.

-Signal composition operations
+Signal composition & transformation operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A signal is built up through a host of transformations or compositions.
-The base types are ``envelope``'s and ``carrier``'s, which are transformed and combined into an arbitrarily complex signal.
-As a simple example, one can consider a pulse which is the sum of two gaussians, modulated by two carriers whose phases differ by a factor of 2.
+Complex signals may be constructed through signal transformation and composition operations applied to ``envelope`` and ``carrier`` signals which are the signal production base types.
+This is very natural within the Openpulse DSP-like formalism.
+As a simple example, consider a pulse which is the sum of two Gaussian envelopes, modulated by two carriers which have a phase differing by a factor of 2.

 .. code-block:: c